CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 <img align="right" src="https://github.com/CabbageCrow/HandyUpgrades/blob/master/img/Logo/Handy_Upgrades_Logo.png">

-# Handy Upgrades - Mod
+# Handy Upgrades Mod
-A Mod for Slime Rancher, which adds "Handy Upgrades".
+A Mod for Slime Rancher, which adds "Handy Upgrades" (and a few other things).
 They shall make ranching easier and quicker.
 Another term would be "Quality of Life" (QOL).
-Only active in the game modes **Adventure** and **Casual**!
+The Handy Upgrades are only available in the game modes **Adventure** and **Casual**!

-If you already know about it - Get it here, the first link: [Download the latest Release](https://github.com/CabbageCrow/HandyUpgrades/releases/latest)
+You already know the instructions?
+Then get it here, the first link: [Download the latest Release](https://github.com/CabbageCrow/HandyUpgrades/releases/latest)

 ## Feedback is very welcome
 Please give me feedback to the Handy Upgrades, their prices and unlock conditions.